hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 * `encryption_settings` - (Optional) A `encryption_settings` block as defined below.

 * `extended_location` - (Optional) Specifies the supported Azure extended location where the resource exists.
-It offers Azure capacity close to the customer to address the low latency and high throughput requirements and Data Residency requirements of the applications.
+It allows customers to take advantage of more granular locations.
 Changing this forces a new resource to be created.

 * `image_reference_id` - (Optional) ID of an existing platform/marketplace disk image to copy when `create_option` is `FromImage`.